 What is an FFL?

-An FFL is a Federal Firearms License.
-It is a required document for the transfer or sale of a FIREARM in the United States.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) may grant licenses to individuals and businesses.
+An FFL is a Federal Firearms Licensee.
+Licensees are required to document the transfer and sale of firearms in the United States.
+Only the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) may grant licenses to individuals and businesses.
 80-Lower.com is not an FFL and does not sell firearms.

-Where can I find more information regarding my state laws and 80% lower receivers?
+Where can I find more info about my state laws and 80% lowers?

 The NRA website is a great resource for citizens to familiarize themselves with their states laws regarding firearms.